 “Character is like a tree and reputation like a shadow.
 The shadow is what we think of it; the tree is the real thing.” —Abraham Lincoln

-Obviously this is just a story.
-But it serves as thought-provocation: What invites respect?
 Is it a title?
 An office?
 Seminary degrees?
 Social status?
-Is it talent?
+Talent?
 Abilities?
 Intellect?

-Those who possess great skills are initially granted respect, but very soon it’s their character that will either sustain it or prove them unworthy—just ask the two teams drafting number 1 and 2 in the 1998 NFL Draft, choosing between Peyton Manning and Ryan Leaf: Manning went on to become one of the greatest quarterbacks in NFL history, and Leaf went to jail.
+Those who possess great skills are initially granted respect, but very soon it’s their character that will either sustain it or prove them unworthy.

 Look at what Paul says about the qualification of leaders—those worthy of respect: “Now the overseer must be above reproach, the husband of but one wife, temperate, self-controlled, respectable, hospitable, able to teach, not given to drunkenness, not violent but gentle, not quarrelsome, not a lover of money” (1 Timothy 3:2–3).

-As I look at this list, I notice they’re all about character—not title or talent.
+As we look at this list, we notice it’s all about character—not title or talent.
 Even “able to teach” in this context speaks of character—the ability to teach, here, is to have a “moral platform” from which to instill lessons in others.

 “A good name is more desirable than great riches; to be esteemed is better than silver or gold” (Proverbs 22:1).

-My prayer this week – Father, thank you for where you’ve placed me, and for the opportunities you give me to lead and influence others.
-Will you show me areas of my character that need growth and transformation so as to be worthy of others’ respect?
+My prayer this week—Father, thank you for where you’ve placed me, and for the opportunities you give me to lead and influence others.
+Will you show me areas of my character that need growth and transformation so I can be truly worthy of others’ respect?